- Passport, and a copy of the photo/signature page

 When deciding which clothes to pack, please keep in mind that most of the local women and many of the local girls in the communities we will be visiting wear traditional, floor-length, woven skirts.
-Please dress somewhat modestly, especially during our service day.
+Please dress somewhat modestly during our service day (t-shirt and capris/pants will be fine).
 The weather will be sunny and 70-75 degrees; light rain is possible in the afternoons.
 Villa Sumaya offers laundry service by the pound.

 - Several pairs of pants, capris and/or leggings.
 If you regularly wear shorts, skirts and/or dresses, pack a few of those as well.

-- One or two light long sleeve shirts for cool mornings and evenings
+- Two light long sleeve shirts for cool mornings and evenings and/or sun protection.

-- One warm item– a light sweater, sweatshirt, shawl, or fleece for the evening
+- One warm item– a light sweater, sweatshirt, or fleece for the evening

 - Light rain shell or rain poncho